MrWolfZ/shaval/README.md

 - add comments for all public exports
 - run performance tests

-- export two objects `validators` and `v` that contain all validators are properties
+- export two objects `validators` and `v` that contain all validators as properties
 - in `objectValidator` support symbol properties
 - support for async validators
 - omit certain error messages for production builds